hoelzer/nf-minimap2/README.md

 ```

 When you start the workflow now, `Nextflow` will check for an available `Conda` environment and if it does not exist, create it for you.
 It just need to be created once.

+## Run the process in a separate module

 Per default, the workflow integrates the process `ALIGN` in the `main.nf` but that is **not** best practice.
 It is better to modularize processes.
 See the `align.nf` file in the `modules` folder.
 You can switch to using that process by simply commenting the whole `ALIGN` process code block in the `main.nf` file and un-commenting the `include` statement like that: